malramsay64/phd-thesis/05_Crystal_Melting/results.md

 tends to get smaller,
 matching the expected behaviour.

-![This normalises both the temeprature by the melting point, and the growth rate by the rotational relaxation.
+![This normalises both the temperature by the melting point, and the growth rate by the rotational relaxation.
 This figure shows the growth rate slowing faster than can be explained by the dynamics, which is indicated by the values approaching zero.
 ](../Projects/Crystal_Melting/figures/normalised_melting_err.svg){#fig:normalised_melting}